fbpx

 The key landmark of the city is the Clock Tower, built in 1712 and marking time ever since.
 It’s a steep but doable hike up the Schlossberg (central castle mountain) to see the Clock Tower and the skyline of Graz – but it’s worth it.
 From there, you can either walk back down or brave the longest underground slide in the world and hurtle back down in darkness.

 Dear readers, I tried the slide and the result was a 60 second video of darkness and screaming and a sore elbow for my troubles.
-The Slide runs for 170 metres and whooshes you along at speeds of 30km/h.
+The slide runs for 170 metres and whooshes you along at speeds of 30km/h.
 It is not for the faint of heart.

-Making the most of Graz
+Making The Most of Graz

 The UNESCO town centre of Graz is magnificent, with architectural treasures on every street corner and more parading down the main walkway as well.